 Better risk disclosure by investment funds has been a priority for both investors and regulators in recent years.
 Investors are increasingly seeking to aggregate risk information about their investments to improve overall portfolio risk management, while regulators have started to collect data to assess potential systemic risk concerns.

-The Open Protocol (OP) and Insurance Open Protocol (IOP) templates address this by standardising the collection, collation and representation of risk information of hedge funds and other types of investment funds.
+The Open Protocol (OP) and Insurance Open Protocol (IOP) templates address this by standardising the collection, collation and representation of risk information of alternative investment funds and other types of investment funds.
 This provides a uniform framework with consistent data inputs, standard calculation methodologies and regular and timely reporting.
 Where available, OP and IOP use commonly accepted standards and protocols.

 Rationale for Standardised Risk Reporting